IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 Please be warned:

 - This process may still require some system administration skills.
-- The guide below is very Linux-specific.
-This process has been tested on RedHat/CentOS servers only.
+- This guide is very Linux-specific.
+Described process has been tested on RedHat/CentOS servers only.
 In some ways it *may* actually be easier to get it all installed on MacOS X (because MacOS X versions of third party R packages are available